Graffersid Blogs

 • Security:

 A successful business is much more secure than a successful employee.
-However, as per the current statistics, only 20% of the businesses are able to survive after 2 years of starting.
+However, as per the current statistics, only 20% of the businesses can survive after 2 years of starting.
 Hence you can do the maths.

 • Switch: